-Far left, Map Page opening screen.
-Center, zoomed to 100 miles and right, zoomed to 15 miles.
+Map Page opening screen (left).
+Zoomed to 100 miles (center) and zoomed to 15 miles (right).
 Over Zoomed means you have reached the detail limits in an area covered only by the basic background map.
-Zooming in any closer will reveal no more map details because a highdetail custom map has not been loaded on the MMC for this area.
+Zooming in any closer will reveal no more map details because a high-detail custom map has not been loaded on the MMC.